romgain/jest-websocket-mock/README.md

 ### verifyClient server option

-A `verifyClient` function can be given in the options for the `jest-websocket-mock` constructor.
+A `verifyClient` function can be given in the options for the `vitest-websocket-mock` constructor.
 This can be used to test behaviour for a client that connects to a WebSocket server it's blacklisted from for example.

 **Note** : _Currently `mock-socket`'s implementation does not send any parameters to this function (unlike the real `ws` implementation)._